jedi-academy/learn-2420/data/assignments/assignment1.md

 - a description of your Pi build, specifically which kit you started with and which accessories (if any) you added
-- a picture of your Pi running Raspbian OS
+- one or more pictures of your Pi running Raspbian OS
 - a brief report on doing your activity
 - one or more screenshots or images of your completed activity running

+Basically, tell the story of your Pi  experience.
+Images need to be good enough resolution that the reader can tell they came from a Pi.
+Screenshots would be lovely, but problematic.

-Submit your document to the assignment 1 dropbox, by Sunday Feb 4, 17:30.
+Submit your document to the assignment 1 dropbox, by Sunday Oct 7, 17:30.

+##Grading

+A rubric has been attached to the assignment dropbox.
+It has three categories, each graded on a scale of 1 to 5.

+Full marks for
+- Build: clearly described build description with legible images
+- Completion: clear description of the activity & challenges along the way
+- Success: clear description of how you went above & beyond the base activity

 ###Disclaimer